JennyHuang19/personal-site/content/authors/admin/_index.md

 I am a second year PhD student studying machine learning at MIT, working in the department of [Electrical Engineering and Computer Science](https://www.eecs.mit.edu/) with Professor [Tamara Broderick](https://tamarabroderick.com/)!

-Before coming to MIT, I did my undergrad at [Duke University](https://stat.duke.edu/), where I worked with [Jason Xu](https://jasonxu90.github.io/), [David Dunson](https://scholars.duke.edu/person/dunson), [Cynthia Rudin](https://ece.duke.edu/faculty/cynthia-rudin), and [Rick Durrett](https://services.math.duke.edu/~rtd/).
+Before coming to MIT, I did my undergrad at [Duke University](https://stat.duke.edu/), where I had the great fortune of doing research with [Jason Xu](https://jasonxu90.github.io/), [David Dunson](https://scholars.duke.edu/person/dunson), [Cynthia Rudin](https://ece.duke.edu/faculty/cynthia-rudin), and [Rick Durrett](https://services.math.duke.edu/~rtd/).
 Before Duke, I went to the [NC School of Science and Math](https://www.ncssm.edu/), where I developed a love for STEM-y things.

 In my free time, I enjoy writing in coffee shops and rummaging through Cambridge bookstores as well as playing volleyball and signing up for dance classes on a whim!